SwissDataScienceCenter/renku/docs/tutorials/first_steps/03_add_data.rst

 Adding data from the local file system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Often the data you wish to use on RENKU is not available on a remote repository.
+Often the data you wish to use on Renku is not available on a remote repository.
 In this case you will have to use the data upload user interfaces in JupyterLab or RStudio.
-For this example, suppose that we have downloaded the ``2019-01-flights.csv.zip`` file to our local computer and wish to upload this to our RENKU project and add it as a dataset.
-We start with working in the terminal to set up the RENKU dataset.
+For this example, suppose that we have downloaded the ``2019-01-flights.csv.zip`` file to our local computer and wish to upload this to our Renku project and add it as a dataset.
+We start with working in the terminal to set up the Renku dataset.

-First let us create a RENKU dataset called ``flight-data`` with the title '2019-01 US Flights'.
+First let us create a Renku dataset called ``flight-data`` with the title '2019-01 US Flights'.

 .. code-block:: console